About the bill

 Length: 14 pages

-This bill was introduced on December 18, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 18, 2018, in a previous session of Congress, but it did not receive a vote.

 Dec 18, 2018